Skip to content

 3D Printed Holder

-I designed a holder for the joystick in Fusion360 and 3D printed it that way the joystick could be more easily installed in the claw machine frame without unnessesary damage being done to the electronic.
+I designed a holder for the joystick in Fusion360 and 3D printed it that way the joystick could be more easily installed in the claw machine frame without unnecessary damage being done to the electronic.

 Joystick Holder: